-Mauna Kea ("white mountain") is the antithesis of the typical island experience.
+Mauna Kea ("white mountain") offers the antithesis of the typical island experience.
 Freezing temperatures and arctic conditions are common at the summit, and snow can fall year-round.
-You can go even snowboarding up here.
+You can even snowboard or ski up here.
 Seriously.
 But just because you can doesn't mean you'll want to.
 You should be in very good shape and a close-to-expert boarder or skier to get down the slopes near the summit and then up again in the thin air with no lifts.
 During the winter months, lack of snow is usually not a problem.

-Mauna Kea's summit—at 13,796 feet—is reputedly the best place in the world for viewing the night sky.
-For this reason, the summit is home to the world's largest astronomical observatory.
-Research teams from eleven different countries operate 13 telescopes on Mauna Kea, several of which are record-holders: the world's largest optical/infrared telescopes (the dual Keck telescopes), the world's largest dedicated infrared telescope (UKIRT), and the largest submillimeter telescope (the JCMT).
-A still larger thirty-meter telescope has just been cleared for construction, and is slated to open its record-breaking eye to the heavens in 2018.
+Mauna Kea's summit—at 13,796 feet—is the best place in the world for viewing the night sky.
+For this reason, the summit is home to the largest and most productive astronomical observatories in the world—and $1 billion (with a "B") worth of equipment.
+Research teams from 11 different countries operate 13 telescopes on Mauna Kea, several of which are record holders: the world's largest optical–infrared telescopes (the dual Keck telescopes), the world's largest dedicated infrared telescope (UKIRT), and the largest submillimeter telescope (the JCMT).
+A still-larger 30-meter telescope has been cleared for construction and is slated to open its record-breaking eye to the heavens in 2018.

 Mauna Kea is tall, but there are higher mountains in the world, so what makes this spot so superb for astronomy?
 It has more to do with atmosphere than with elevation.
-A tropical inversion cloud layer below the summit keeps moisture from the ocean and other atmospheric pollutants down at lower elevations.
+A tropical-inversion-cloud layer below the summit keeps moisture from the ocean and other atmospheric pollutants down at lower elevations.
 As a result, the air around the Mauna Kea summit is extremely dry, which helps in the measurement of infrared and submillimeter radiation from stars, planets, and the like.
-There are also rarely clouds up there; the annual number of clear nights here blows every other place sky high.
-And, because the mountain is far away from any interfering artificial lights (not a total coincidence—in addition to the fact that the nearest town is nearly 30 mi away, there is an official ordinance limiting light on the island), skies are dark for the astronomers' research.
+There are also rarely clouds up here; the annual number of clear nights here blows every other place out of the water.
+And, because the mountain is far away from any interfering artificial lights (not a total coincidence—in addition to the fact that the nearest town is nearly 30 miles away, there's an official ordinance limiting light on the island), skies are dark for the astronomers' research.
 To quote the staff at the observatory, astronomers here are able to "observe the faintest galaxies that lie at the very edge of the observable universe."

-Teams from various universities have used the telescopes on Mauna Kea to make major astronomical discoveries, including new satellites around Jupiter and Saturn, new "Trojans" (asteroids that orbit, similar to moons) around Neptune, new moons and rings around Uranus, and new moons around Pluto.
+Teams from various universities around the world have used the telescopes on Mauna Kea to make major astronomical discoveries, including new satellites around Jupiter and Saturn, new Trojans (asteroids that orbit, similar to moons) around Neptune, new moons and rings around Uranus, and new moons around Pluto.
 Their studies of galaxies are changing the way scientists think about time and the evolution of the universe.

 What does all this mean for you?
 A visit to Mauna Kea is a chance to see more stars than you've likely ever seen before, and an opportunity to learn more about mind-boggling scientific discoveries in the very spot where these discoveries are being made.
 For you space geeks, a trip to Mauna Kea may just be the highlight of your trip.